jdtechio/smora/_posts/2016-08-16-magnetic-encoder-pcb.md

 An [FPC cable breakout]({{ site.github_code }}/tree/master/circuits/encoder_cable_breakout/) was designed to make this breadboard-compatible.
 While at it, a common anode RGB led was added for debugging.

 Because the whole board runs at 3.3V, there was a need to have a development board running at the same voltage or use some sort of voltage translator interface based, for example, on the BSS138 Mosfet.
 To make it simple, a 5V 16MHz Arduino Pro Micro clone was fitted with a 3.3V regulator instead of the original 5V.
 This of course would mean that the oscillator would also have to be replaced.
 However, even though it's in fact overclocked and out of spec, the board seemed to be happy to run at 3.3V 16MHz.
 Further testing is needed to make sure it does actually run properly.
-This approach if obviously not recommended.
+This approach is obviously not recommended.

 <figure>
   {{ test_jig | markdownify | remove: "<p>" | remove: "</p>" }}